boboPD/capstone/site_code/content/task1.md

 As you can see, the topics manage to capture the main food items and cuisines for each of the states.
 In Arizona and Ontario sushi seems to be extremely popular but Arizona also seems to like mexican food a lot whereas Ontario is more interested in burgers.
 Some of the major places also are captured.
 We can see Vegas occurring in two topics quite prominently for Nevada for obvious reasons, as does Madison for Wisconsin.
 Waterloo seems to be an important place for foodies in Ontario and so on.

 Now lets look at the salient words of topics according to pyLDAvis.
 For the sake of brevity I will only discuss the visualization for Arizona.
-The links to the rest of the interactive visualisations are below.
-We will set the value of lambda at 0.3 to give more importance to the exclusivity of a word to a topic.
+[Link to rest of the visualisations](https://bobopd.github.io/capstone/ldavis/)

 {{< pyldavis AZ>}}